lsst/dp0-3_lsst_io/tutorials-dp0-3/index.rst

 ..
 This section should provide a brief, top-level description of the page.

-These tutorials are for DP0 delegates using the Rubin Science Platform (RSP) deployed at the Interim Data Facility (IDF; the Google Cloud).
+These tutorials are for DP0 users using the Rubin Science Platform (RSP) deployed at the Interim Data Facility (IDF; the Google Cloud).

-Before following these tutorials, delegates should have followed the `getting started with DP0 checklist <https://dp0.lsst.io/delegate-resources/getting-started.html#new-delegate-checklist>`_ and be able to log in at `data.lsst.cloud <https://data.lsst.cloud/>`_.
+Before following these tutorials, users should have followed the `getting started with DP0 checklist <https://dp0.lsst.io/delegate-resources/getting-started.html#new-delegate-checklist>`_ and be able to log in at `data.lsst.cloud <https://data.lsst.cloud/>`_.